-- (a) The Tribe is hereby authorized and permitted to operate only the following Gaming Activities under the terms and conditions set forth in the Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law. - (b) Nothing herein shall be construed to preclude the Tribe from offering class II gaming or preclude the negotiation of a separate compact governing the conduct of off-track wagering at the Tribe's Gaming Facility. - (c) Nothing herein shall be construed to authorize or permit the operation of any Class III Gaming that the State lacks the power to authorize or permit under article IV, section 19, subdivisions (e) and (f), of the California Constitution.
-This includes, but is not limited to, the operation of the game known as roulette, whether or not played with or on a mechanical, electro-mechanical, electrical, or video device, or cards, or any combination of such devices. - (d) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this Compact.
+- (a) The Tribe is hereby authorized to operate only the following Gaming Activities under the terms and conditions set forth in this Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the State are permitted to do so under state and federal law. - (b) Nothing herein shall be construed to preclude the Tribe from offering class II gaming or preclude the negotiation of a separate compact governing the conduct of off-track wagering at the Tribe's Gaming Facility. - (c) If the State of California amends its laws to permit virtual poker games on the Internet and such gaming is consistent with the laws of

+- the United States, then nothing in this Compact shall be interpreted to authorize or prevent the Tribe from owning and operating on the Tribe's Indian lands an Internet gaming website offering virtual poker in the State of California. - (d) Nothing herein shall be construed to authorize the operation of the game known as roulette, whether or not played with or on a mechanical, electro-mechanical, electrical, or video device, or cards, or any combination of such devices, or the operation of any game that incorporates the physical use of a die or dice. - (e) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this section and section 4.1.

 SECTION 4.0.
-AUTHORIZED LOCATION OF GAMING FACILITY, NUMBER OF GAMING DEVICES, COST REIMBURSEMENT, AND MITIGATION.
+AUTHORIZED LOCATION OF GAMING FACILITY, NUMBER OF GAMING DEVICES, COST REIMBURSEMENT, MITIGATION, AND EXCLUSIVITY.

-Sec.
+- Sec.
 4.1.
 Authorized Number of Gaming Devices.

-The Tribe is entitled to operate up to a total of one thousand eight hundred (1800) Gaming Devices pursuant to the conditions set forth in section 3.1 and sections 4.2 through and including section 5.2.
+The Tribe is authorized and permitted to operate up to a total of seven hundred fifty (750) Gaming Devices pursuant to the conditions set forth in section 3.1 and sections 4.2 through and including section 5.3. - Sec.

-Sec.
 4.2.
 Authorized Gaming Facility.

-The Tribe may establish and operate not more than two Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Jackson Rancheria as those boundaries exist as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto, and on which Class III Gaming may lawfully be conducted under IGRA.
-If the Tribe chooses to operate more than one Gaming Facility, then one of the two Gaming Facilities shall have no more than three hundred (300) Gaming Devices and shall have a primary purpose other than gaming authorized under IGRA.
+The Tribe may engage in the Class III Gaming authorized and permitted under this Compact only on eligible Indian lands held in trust for the Tribe, at a single Gaming Facility located within the boundaries of the Tribe's reservation as those boundaries exist as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto.
+The Tribe agrees not to engage in any Gaming Activities anywhere else in California. - Sec.

-Sec.
 4.3.
 Special Distribution Fund.

-The Tribe shall pay to the State on a pro rata basis the 25 U.S.C. § 2710(d)(3)(C) costs the State incurs for the performance of all its duties under this Compact as determined by the monies appropriated in the annual Budget Act for the performance of their duties under Class III Gaming compacts each fiscal year for the Commission, the California Department of Justice, the Office of the Governor and the California Department of Alcohol and Drug Programs, Office of Problem Gambling, or any agency or agencies the State designates as a successor to them ("Appropriation").
-The Appropriation and the maximum number of Gaming Devices operated by all federally recognized tribes in California pursuant to tribal-state Class III Gaming compacts determined to be in operation during the previous State fiscal year shall be reported annually by the State Gaming Agency to the Tribe on or before December 15.
-The term "operated" or "operation" as used in this Compact in relation to Gaming Devices describes each and every Gaming Device available to patrons (including slot tournament contestants) for play at any given time.
-The Tribe's pro rata share of the State's 25 U.S.C. §

-2710(d)(3)(C) regulatory costs in any given year this Compact is in effect shall be calculated by the following equation:
+The Tribe shall pay to the State on a pro rata basis the actual and reasonable 25 U.S.C. § 2710(d)(3)(C) costs the State incurs for the performance of all its duties under this Compact, as established by the monies appropriated in the annual Budget Act for the performance of their duties under the Class III Gaming compacts each fiscal year for the California Gambling Control Commission, the California Department of Justice, the Office of the Governor and the California Department of Alcohol and Drug Programs, Office of Problem Gambling, or any agency or agencies the State designates as a successor to them (Costs).
+The Costs and the maximum number of Gaming Devices operated by all federally recognized tribes in California pursuant to tribalstate Class III Gaming compacts determined to be in operation during the previous State fiscal year shall be reported annually by the State Gaming Agency to the Tribe on December 15.
+The Tribe's pro rata share of the State's Costs in any given year this Compact is in effect shall be calculated by the following equation: